storageos/helm-chart/README.md

 will boostrap the cluster when StorageOS is started for the first time on it.
 It only serves a special purpose until the cluster has initialised.

 The remaining items in the join list should be one or more hostnames or ip addresses for new node to join to.
-The api service endpoint can be used here (`http://storageos:5705`) to avoid specifying individual hostnames or addresses.

 > **Tip**: Future releases will remove the requirement to specify `cluster.join` and instead the [discovery service](https://github.com/storageos/discovery) will run as part of the deployment.